nasa-jpl/ION-DTN/gh-pages/docs/ION-Coding-Guide.md

 * Situation C: All transactions and modifications are nominal.
 In this case, call `sdr_end_xn.`

 The implementation must be able to discern between situations A and B. When one cannot make certain that the SDR will be in operation state due to a complex transaction failure case, or due to system errors, one one should default to A and issue transaction cancellation and rely on reversibility in order to avoid leaving the SDR in an inconsistent state.

+### Transaction Lock and Robust-Mutex Recovery

+The lock that serializes access to an SDR is, by default, a POSIX named semaphore.
+This carries a failure mode: POSIX named semaphores have no dead-owner recovery, so if a process is killed (`SIGKILL`, an OOM kill, a crash, a debugger) between `sdr_begin_xn()` and `sdr_end_xn()` / `sdr_exit_xn()`, the lock is orphaned.
+Every subsequent `sdr_begin_xn()` on that node then blocks forever and the node wedges silently — no assertion, no core dump.

+On platforms that support it, ION instead implements the transaction lock as a process-shared **robust** `pthread_mutex_t` (`PTHREAD_MUTEX_ROBUST`).
+When the owning process dies, the next `pthread_mutex_lock()` returns `EOWNERDEAD` deterministically; ION then rolls back the dead owner's partial transaction using the reversibility log and marks the mutex consistent again, so the node recovers instead of wedging.
+If the dead transaction modified a *non-reversible* SDR it cannot be rolled back: the mutex is left `ENOTRECOVERABLE`, so `sdr_begin_xn()` fails loudly rather than wedging or building on a corrupt SDR.

+**Configure option.** Robust-mutex support is detected automatically by `configure` and enabled wherever it is available; `config.h` then defines `ION_HAVE_ROBUST_MUTEX`.
+Pass `--disable-robust-sdr-lock` to force the legacy semaphore path even where the robust mutex is supported.

+**Platform gating.** The robust mutex is used only on **Linux, FreeBSD and Solaris**: `configure` applies an explicit platform allowlist in addition to the toolchain probe.
+VxWorks and RTEMS keep the legacy semaphore path even though a recent RTEMS C library may implement `PTHREAD_MUTEX_ROBUST`; macOS has no robust-mutex support at all.
+See the **Operating System Support Matrix** above.
+A single ION build uses one path or the other for every process, since all processes on a node share the SDR.

+**Relationship to the atomics zones and tiers.** Robust-mutex selection is an **independent axis** from the C11-atomics tier selection described under **Atomic Operations**.
+Robust mutexes are a POSIX C-library and kernel feature, not a C language feature: they need neither C11 nor `<stdatomic.h>` and work unchanged in a C99 build. `configure` detects them with a separate probe and a separate macro (`ION_HAVE_ROBUST_MUTEX`), unrelated to `ION_HAVE_C11_ATOMICS` or `--with-atomics`.
+The two features also guard disjoint data: anything serialized *inside* an SDR transaction needs no atomics, because acquiring and releasing the mutex is itself a full memory barrier, while lock-free data continues to use the atomic types.
+The one point of contact is the robust-mutex shutdown flag (`sdrXnEnded`, which carries the signal that `sm_SemEnded()` provided on the semaphore path): it lives in the shared `SdrState`, so it must be a **Zone 2** `ion_ipc_atomic_t`, never a process-local `ion_atomic_t` — see **Dual-Zone Architecture**.

+**Limitations.** The robust mutex detects owner *death*; it does not help if a live process hangs or deadlocks while holding the lock.
+Full recovery of a dead *writer* requires the SDR to be configured `SDR_REVERSIBLE` (i.e. to keep a transaction log); without the log, an orphaned writer is still detected deterministically but is reported unrecoverable rather than silently wedging.

 ## Static Analysis Notes